Van Gogh (band): 2010s and 2020s

 In 2010, Dejan Ilić left the band and was replaced by Dragan Ivanović which was his second stint at Van Gogh.

 In 2011, the band celebrated 25 years of existence with the release of Total, which featured a CD with 17 songs and a DVD with 23 videos, released by Croatia Records for the Croatian market only.

 In December 2013, the band released the album Neumeren u svemu (Unrestrained in Every Way).
 The album was previously announced by the single "Nešto vuče me dole" ("Something Drags Me Down"), released in May 2013 for free download from the band's official site.
 Van Gogh released the album as a duo, with Đukić and Radivojević as the only official members of the band.
 On the album recording, Đukić played guitar, bass guitar, keyboards and mandolin and sang lead vocals, and Radivojević played drums and sang backing vocals.
 In January 2014, the band released the video for the song "Anđele, moj brate" ("Angel, My Brother"), featuring actor Petar Božović.
 In 2014, a monography about the band, written by Đukić and Radivojević, entitled Van Gogh: Tragovi prošlosti, was published.
 In June Dejan Ilić rejoined Van Gogh.
 In October of the same year, the band won the Best Adriatic Act award at the 2014 MTV Europe Music Awards for the second time, thus becoming the first band to win the award two times.
-The award was handed to the band at the first of two sold-out concerts at the Ranko Žeravica Sports Hall on December 11 and 12, 2014.
+The award was handed to the band at the first of two sold-out concerts at the Ranko Žeravica Sports Hall on 11 and 12 December 2014.

 In April 2016, in order to celebrate its 30th anniversary, the band released the album Ako stanemo, gubimo sve (If We Stop, We'll Lose Everything).
 The album featured twelve old songs recorded in new, mostly acoustic arrangements.
-On April 22, 2016, the band performed, alongside Riblja Čorba, Piloti, Galija and Električni Orgazam on the opening of renovated Tašmajdan Stadium.
-The band celebrated their 30th anniversary on the festival 5 do 100 (5 to 100), which was held on July 4, 2016 on Niš Fortress.
+On 22 April 2016 the band performed, alongside Riblja Čorba, Piloti, Galija and Električni Orgazam on the opening of renovated Tašmajdan Stadium.
+The band celebrated their 30th anniversary on the festival 5 do 100 (5 to 100), which was held on 4 July 2016 on Niš Fortress.
 The festival featured Van Gogh, the band Novembar, celebrating their 30th anniversary, and the band Galija celebrating their 40th anniversary (the combined "age" of the bands was 95, thus the title of the festival).
 Van Gogh's performance featured guest appearance by Kerber vocalist Goran Šepa.
 At the beginning of 2019 the band released their 10th studio album called “More bez Obala”(A sea without shores).

 The frontman of the group Zvonimir Đukić was attacked while performing in Sarajevo in July 2019.

 In 2019 Branislav Gluvakov left the group and in 2020 Dejan Ilić parted ways with the band for the second time as well thus leading to the return of Dragan Ivanović for his third stint with Van Gogh.
 This move made Van Gogh a historically recognizable three man band once more.